VirgileDjimgou/Lyna/README.md

 # 🛠️ SimuCore Lite - Educational Industrial Simulator (Vue.js + ASP.NET Core + MQTT)

-SimuCore Lite is a lightweight and educational-focused **industrial cell simulator** that combines:
+Fabrik3D Lite is a lightweight and educational-focused **industrial cell simulator** that combines:
 - A robotic arm with simple predefined movements
 - A CNC toolpath simulator based on basic G-code
 - An interactive 3D interface with Vue.js and Three.js